ZwAnto/zeroBoy/README.md

 #  zeroBoy Emualtor

-A GameBoy emulator written in go
+A GameBoy emulator written in go.
+This is an educationnal project in order to learn go and get some basic hardware knowledge.
+The objective is to build a functionnal GameBoy using Raspberry Pi Zero and my 3D printer.

 ## References